-A reference to a customer includes a reference to the customer's authorised representative.
+When the context requires it, a reference to a customer includes a reference to the customer's authorised representative.

 Customer Contract [updated]

 means an arrangement or agreement between a CSP and a consumer for the supply of a telecommunications good or service to that consumer.
 It includes an SFOA (or equivalent) and any associated T&Cs.